Second law of thermodynamics in closed quantum many-body systems: Comparison with the existing studies

 \subsection{Comparison with the results by Hokkyo and Ueda}

-Our macroscopic passivity (Corollary~\ref{corollary:macroscopic-passivity}) for iMATE can be compared to the ``thermodynamic passivity" introduced by Hokkyo and Ueda~\cite{Hokkyo2025} for MITE.
-Before making comparisons, we note that our contributions cover far beyond the discussion of the passivity; we have introduced many key concepts, including macroscopic equivalence, iMATE, macroscopic operations, and quantum macroscopic entropy density, and obtained rich results, such as preservation of macroscopic equivalence (Theorem~\ref{theorem:JAIVTMXN_3}), the entropy formula (Theorem~\ref{theorem:s^red=s^TD}), and the law of increasing entropy (Theorems~\ref{theorem:EntropyIncrease} and \ref{theorem:EntropyIncrease_WithoutThermalization}), which is quantum-mechanically inequivalent to the macroscopic passivity.
-We also give plenty of examples that are expected to contribute substantially to the understanding of the theory of (macroscopic or thermodynamic) passivity, including critical examples in Sec.~\ref{sec:Counterexamples_Timescale}, which show that the operation times in Ref.~\cite{Hokkyo2025} and ours are impossible to extend.
+Hokkyo and Ueda~\cite{Hokkyo2025} introduced ``thermodynamic passivity," which can be compared to our macroscopic passivity (Corollary~\ref{corollary:macroscopic-passivity}).

-We now compare our macroscopic passivity (Corollary~\ref{corollary:macroscopic-passivity}) with thermodynamic passivity in Ref.~\cite{Hokkyo2025} in detail.
-Reference~\cite{Hokkyo2025} showed thermodynamic passivity for states representing MITE.
+They showed thermodynamic passivity for states representing MITE.
 [More precisely, they assumed the $\ell_L$-local MITE, Eq.~\eqref{eq:condition_MITE_LargerLength}, for some $\ell_L$ satisfying $\ell_{L}=\omega(L^0)$; this is a stronger assumption than the $O(L^0)$-local MITE, Eq.~\eqref{eq:condition_MITE}, as explained in Sec.~\ref{sec:MITE}.]
 Our macroscopic passivity (Corollary~\ref{corollary:macroscopic-passivity}) is also valid for states representing iMATE, including typical METTS~\eqref{eq:METTS} and Examples~\ref{example:NonMITE_MacroEqState} and \ref{example:NonMITE_MacroEqState_FiniteTemp}, to which their results cannot be applied.
 We consider this difference crucial because, as mentioned in Sec.~\ref{sec:MITE}, MITE has less connection to thermodynamics than iMATE.
 Therefore, applicability for iMATE is not a naive extension of MITE but a significant step toward deriving thermodynamic laws solely from quantum mechanics.

 We also point out that they showed thermodynamic passivity by assuming that the inverse temperature of the initial state is greater than some positive value independent of the system size.
 On the other hand, our proof based on the Lieb-Robinson bound applies to any nonnegative inverse temperature, including $\beta=0$.
 In particular, at $\beta=0$, we have found that macroscopic passivity can be extended to a more general form: the expectation value of not only Hamiltonian but any additive observable cannot be increased nor decreased extensively through any macroscopic operation with a finite operation time (Corollary~\ref{corollary:MacroPassivity_beta0}).